3D Face From X: Learning Face Shape from Diverse Sources: Related Work

-\textbf{CNN-based 3D Face Reconstruction from RGB Inputs.} Due to the powerfulness of convolution neural networks, various deep learning methods have been developed for 3D face reconstruction, face alignment, face recognition and dense facial correspondences from RGB images.
-Examples are \cite{JourablooL17,BhagavatulaZLS17,zhu2016face,KimZTTRT17,corr-LiZZ16c,tran2016regressing,Jin2017FaceAI,GulerTASZK17,YuSLCL17}.
-In these methods, 3D Morphable Model (3DMM)~\cite{blanz1999face,RomdhaniV05} is used to represent 3D faces and CNN is applied to learn the 3DMM and pose parameters.
-For unconstrained real-time 3D facial performance capture, \cite{SaitoLL16} presents a method through explicit semantic segmentation in the RGB input.
-By a regression-based facial tracking with segmented face images as training, uninterrupted facial performance capture can be achieved. \cite{richardson20163d,richardson2016learning} present methods for 3D face reconstruction from an RGB image by training a coarse-scale CNN in a fully supervised manner using synthetic data to learn the 3DMM parameters and training a fine-scale CNN in an unsupervised manner to regress per-pixel depth displacement for detailed geometry with the first-order spherical harmonics lighting model. \cite{laine2017production} proposes to directly learn the vertex positions from RGB images by building an initial PCA basis. \cite{guo20173d} proposes a fully supervised deep learning framework for reconstructing a detailed 3D face from monocular RGB video in real time.
-Unsupervised training has been proposed by~\cite{tewari17MoFA} using an analysis-by-synthesis energy function. \cite{JacksonBAT17} proposes to directly regress volumes with CNN for a single face image.
-While these CNN-based methods for 3D face reconstruction from RGB images can achieve impressive real-time performance, they have inherent limitations due to the RGB inputs: easily affected by illumination; unable to handle images captured in dark environment.
+With the powerfulness of convolution neural networks, various deep learning-based methods have been developed for 3D face reconstruction, face alignment, face recognition and dense facial correspondences from RGB images.
+Examples are \cite{JourablooL17,BhagavatulaZLS17,zhu2016face,KimZTTRT17,corr-LiZZ16c,tran2016regressing,Jin2017FaceAI,GulerTASZK17,YuSLCL17,feng2018joint}.
+In these methods, 3D Morphable Model (3DMM)~\cite{blanz1999face,RomdhaniV05,booth2018large,luthi2017gaussian} is used to represent 3D faces and CNN is applied to learn the 3DMM and pose parameters. \edittip{Most of these methods train the CNN in a fully supervised manner. \cite{richardson20163d} presents a method for 3D face reconstruction from an RGB image by training a CNN with synthetic data to learn the 3DMM parameters and \cite{richardson2016learning} further trains a fine-scale CNN to regress per-pixel depth displacement for detailed geometry.} \cite{laine2017production} proposes to directly learn the vertex positions from RGB images by building an initial PCA basis. \cite{Guo20193DFace} proposes a fully supervised deep learning framework for reconstructing a detailed 3D face from monocular RGB video in real time. \cite{JacksonBAT17} proposes to regress volumes with CNN for a single face image directly. \edittip{One problem of these supervised methods is the gap between the synthesized images and real-captured images.
+To tackle this problem, unsupervised~\cite{tewari17MoFA} and weakly-supervised~\cite{tewari18FaceModel,deng2019accurate} methods have been proposed to train CNNs with real-captured images by using an analysis-by-synthesis energy function.} While these CNN-based methods for 3D face reconstruction from RGB images can achieve impressive real-time performance, they have inherent limitations due to the RGB inputs: easily affected by illumination, unable to handle images captured in a dark environment.